run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Departments.md

 <img src="../img/new-department.png" alt="new-department" width="400"/>

-Add the department name and Quota allocation
+Add the department name and a quota allocation

 ### Assigning Projects to Departments